A same-day patch could not move a 42% rating

 The first patch starts the real recovery test

-Today's update moves Outbreak into a different phase: post-launch correction.
+The latest update moves Outbreak into a different phase: post-launch correction.
 At this stage, one patch matters less than whether it marks the start of a disciplined recovery cycle that players can actually feel over several days.